 Enhance your impact.
 Expand your adventure.
 Explore your world.

 Joining a GVI program not only allows you to collaborate with communities or work toward preserving unique ecosystems – but it also offers plenty of opportunities to explore the surrounding area or travel further to see what other parts of the region have to offer over weekends.

 Field staff are a great source of advice and have helped us put together the following information on local travel options.
 You can choose to travel before or after your experience with GVI (subject to immigration restrictions), solidifying the lifetime friendships you’ve established on the program.
 Please note that the below options are not included in the program fee, and would be up to you to arrange at your own expense.

-Costa Rica is known for producing some of the world’s highest quality coffee beans.
-Coffee connoisseurs can book a tour of one of the local coffee plantations.
-Learn about farmi...
+Costa Rica is known for producing some of the world’s highest quality coffee beans and Cartago is just about 1 hour from Los Santos, one of the r...

 Engaging intimately with a new context teaches global awareness, adaptability and critical thinking – skills highly valued in the modern marketplace.
 Local and cultural immersion is encouraged on all our programs around the world, and will also be one of the most enjoyable aspects of your experience.
 Luckily, there are many different activities that you can get involved in during your free time, or before and after your program.

 On our community programs, the focus is on cultural topics, while on marine or wildlife programs the emphasis is more on the environmental element.
 Use your evenings and weekends to explore topics like local cuisine and religion, or how sustainable development challenges are affecting local contexts.

 You’ll find many beautiful churches and cathedrals within the forests and hills of Cartago and Limon province.
 Cartago province is home to the re...

 From March to April, Easter is a popular holiday in Costa Rica and is celebrated with elaborate processions.
 In